 A parent's prior written consent is required for the district to release information needed to access NC Medicaid reimbursement for services provided through a child's Individualized Education Program (IEP), Individualized Family Services Plan (IFSP), Section 504 Plan, Individualized Health Plan (IHP), or Behavior Intervention Plan (BIP).
 The district may then release a child's name and Medicaid number; date of birth; service documentation, including evaluations; dates and times services are provided at school; and reports of child's progress, including therapist notes and progress notes.
 Parents may revoke consent at any time.
 Revoking parental consent does not change the district's responsibility to provide all required services at no cost.
 The funds collected from Medicaid will be used to provide valuable and necessary additional staffing to meet therapy needs of students, and to purchase assistive technology equipment and materials for individual student needs.
-Learn more at: https://ec.ncpublicschools.gov/ finance-grants/medicaid-in-education.
+Learn more at: www.dpi.nc.gov/districts-schools/classroom-resources/ exceptional-children/program-and-fiscal-monitoring/ medicaid-education.